Brock Nelson: Collegiate

-Professional career
+Professional

 Nelson began his professional career with the Islanders' minor league affiliate, the American Hockey League's (AHL) Bridgeport Sound Tigers after the 2011–12 season, during the 2012 Calder Cup playoffs.
 He eventually made his NHL debut during the 2013 Stanley Cup playoffs with the Islanders after the 2012–13 regular season.
 He registered his first NHL point the following season on October 8, 2013, an assist on a goal by Peter Regin in a 6–1 win against the Phoenix Coyotes.
-His first NHL goal was scored on October 22, 2013 against Roberto Luongo of the Vancouver Canucks.
+His first NHL goal was scored on October 22, 2013, against Roberto Luongo of the Vancouver Canucks.

 On October 9, 2017, St. Louis Blues enforcer Robert Bortuzzo cross-checked Nelson multiple times while he was down after Nelson collided with a teammate.
 Bortuzzo was later fined $3,091.40.

 On May 23, 2019, after a career year in the 2018–19 season with 53 points under Barry Trotz, Nelson signed a six-year, $36 million contract to remain with the Islanders.

 On April 5, 2021, Nelson was named alternate captain of the Islanders in absence of the injured Anders Lee.

+On November 4, 2021, Nelson scored a career-high four goals in a 6-2 win against the Montreal Canadiens.

-On November 23, 2021, it was announced that Nelson would be out 2-4 weeks with a lower body injury.
+On November 23, 2021, it was announced that Nelson would be out 2–4 weeks with a lower body injury.

+In the 2024–25 season, the final season of his six-year contract in New York, Nelson continued to contribute in a top-six scoring role in posting 20 goals and 43 points through 61 regular season games.
+Approaching the NHL trade deadline and with the Islanders on the outside of playoff contention, Nelson's 13-year tenure with the team ended as he was traded along with Islanders' prospect William Dufour, to the Colorado Avalanche in exchange for Calum Ritchie, Oliver Kylington, a conditional first and third-round picks on March 6, 2025.

+On June 4, 2025, Nelson signed a 3-year, $22.5 million contract extension to remain with the Avalanche.